Skip to main content

 Header Craftsman Exterior Window World Hero 1980X1280

-Celebrating a century of down-to-earth practicality, beauty, and appeal.
+Celebrating a century of down-to-earth practicality, beauty, and appeal with craftsman-style homes.

 When the Craftsman movement came to the United States in the early 1900s — an evolution of the British Arts and Crafts style — who knew it would still hold its attraction more than a century later?

-The “bungalow” is the style that most often comes to mind when we think of Craftsman homes; however, there are three other styles that fall under the description:
+The “bungalow” is the style that most often comes to mind when we think of Craftsman-style homes; however, there are three other styles that fall under the description:

 • The low-strung Prairie Style, associated with Frank Lloyd Wright and often found in the Midwest;